 - GUI Enhancement make changes to the GUI to improve the user experience - Indicators incorporate new indicators for exploring existing data or combining data in new ways to yield additional information - Model Enhancement make changes, additions, or enhancements to an existing model within WISE to add new analysis capabilities - New Link add new links between models to incorporate new interactions, help explore new questions, and improve understanding of feedbacks and trade-offs - Training, Development and Support put in place processes to help end-users use and apply WISE - Update incorporate updated data - Usability modify WISE to improve ease-of-use.

-As part of its long-term Council Community Plan 2009-2019, Waikato Regional Council has committed funds for the maintenance, enhancement and upgrading of WISE over the next 10 years.
-Waikato Regional Council is currently exploring various options for improving and enhancing WISE based on the recommendations received.
+As part of its long-term Council Community Plan 2015-2025, Waikato Regional Council has committed funds for the maintenance, enhancement and upgrading of WISE over the next 10 years.